yoxxa/yoxxa.github.io/content/posts/the-next-level:-cs+math.md

 - Go?: Standard backend lang, carries lots of web/cloud services, like C but GC, procedural.
 - Typescript?: Javascript painful, Typescript hopefully less painful.
 Not super interested in FE but UI/UX design is crucial to anything.

-Right now I figure Python, C and Rust to suit my ambitions most, although I remain open to all.
+Right now I figure a scripting, systems and general-purpose language suit my ambitions most, although I remain open to all.

-But truthfully, and as all programmers know, a tool is just a tool.
+But truthfully, and as all programmers know, a language is simply a tool.
 No more no less.

 ---